Greenburgh Hebrew Center Mission and Vision

 People join and remain at different synagogues for different reasons.
 One of the main things that motivates those of us at GHC is our desire for social connectedness.
 It is one of the top reasons we join and one of the top reasons we stay.
 How connected we feel to the other members of our community affects how we feel overall at the synagogue.
 We therefore strive to be a family for one another.

 We share each others’ simchas and shivas and celebrate and support one another’s day-to-day joys and struggles.
-We welcome newcomers to our community and enjoy getting to know each other, whether it’s when we come to services and stay for Kiddush, participate in all sorts of community programming, volunteer on a project together, join a group such as Sisterhood, Men’s Club, Empty Nesters or Young Families Group, or just get together outside of GHC.
+We welcome newcomers to our community and enjoy getting to know each other, whether it’s when we come to services and stay for Kiddush, participate in all sorts of community programming, volunteer on a project together, join a group such as Sisterhood, Men’s Club, or the Empty Nesters, or just get together outside of GHC.
 For people who don’t have too much time to come that much, that’s ok too; we are here for you when you need us.
 We welcome opportunities to understand our members’ needs and expectations and encourage everyone to let us know how we can help.

 Embracing our tradition, religion and spirituality.